chauff/IN4325/README.md

 ## Course schedule

-*Note: the lecture locations have been taken from [TUD's timetable site][https://mytimetable.tudelft.nl/] on February 11, 2019.*
+The lecture locations have been taken from [TUD's timetable site](https://mytimetable.tudelft.nl/) on February 11, 2019.
 **Check your timetable for the latest location of each lecture, we are getting to know the campus in this course!**

 | Week | Thursday lecture                  | Friday lecture                    | Group project          | Peer reviews |